 In connection with the Rocky Gap Acquisition, the Company and the sellers entered into a consulting agreement in July 2023, whereby the sellers agreed to provide the Company with certain transitional services following the Rocky Gap Acquisition.
-The agreement compensated the sellers for services following the Rocky Gap Acquisition as performed by employees at a monthly rate.
+The agreement was to compensate the sellers for services following the Rocky Gap Acquisition as performed by employees at a monthly rate.
 The agreement ended on October 8, 2023.
-There were no fees incurred under the agreement for the six months ended June 30, 2023.
+The Company did not accrue an estimate for fees incurred under the agreement for the nine months ended September 30, 2023.